Skyscanner/backpack/unreleased.md

 - react-native-bpk-component-star-rating:
 - react-native-bpk-component-text-input:
   - Android icons are now vertically centered within bounding box (large at 24dp and small at 16dp)

+- react-native-bpk-component-button:
+- react-native-bpk-component-nudger:
+  - Fixed an issue where the outline of secondary and destructive buttons wouldn't render on Android devices with an API Level < 23.